Buke and Gase: 2000–2004: Dyer and Sanchez meet

-2008: formation of Buke and Gass and debut EP +/-
+2008: formation of Buke and Gass and debut EP +/−

 Dyer and Sanchez hadn't spoken to each other for around four years, and just as Dyer was considering returning to music creation, Sanchez emailed her, asking how her cycling was going and if she'd be interested in joining the remnants of Sanchez' band as singer and guitarist.
 As a solution for the carpal tunnel Dyer developed as a teenager, that had kept her from providing guitar in Hominid, and because Dyer felt uninspired by the guitar, an instrument she'd played for so long, they converted a four-string baritone ukulele, which is smaller and lighter than a guitar, requiring less physical strain to play, to a six-string with pickups for amplification; thus the buke (/bjuːk/) was born.

-The drummer left shorty after Dyer joined, leaving Dyer and Sanchez with a buke, a gass and a desire to make more noise than one might expect from a duo.
+The drummer left shortly after Dyer joined, leaving Dyer and Sanchez with a buke, a gass and a desire to make more noise than one might expect from a duo.
 They decided to remain a duo for the beneficial economics and creative control and freedom, and for the convenience of performing locally they worked to keep their equipment compact, being able to pack it all in a sedan.
-To fill the need for percussion; Dyer created the toe-bourine, from tambourine parts and bells attached to a bicycle pedal toe clip and Sanchez made use of a kick drum modified with an attached tambourine.
+To fill the need for percussion, Dyer created the toe-bourine, from tambourine parts and bells attached to a bicycle pedal toe clip and Sanchez made use of a kick drum modified with an attached tambourine.

-Speaking with NPR in 2010 and Make in 2012, Sanchez has described how the unique qualities of their instruments have lead to creative decisions they might not otherwise have made:
+Speaking with NPR in 2010 and Make in 2012, Sanchez has described how the unique qualities of their instruments have led to creative decisions they might not otherwise have made: